Lancashire bus and train passengers told: 'Keep your masks on from Monday'

 “Operators are continuing to do everything we can to ensure people can travel with confidence.
 This includes delivering enhanced cleaning regimes, ensuring buses are well ventilated and providing tools such as apps to allow customers to see how busy their bus is and help plan their journey in advance,” the spokesperson added.

-Transdev, the firm that operates the Hotline bus services between Preston, Blackburn and Burnley says it will “recommend that our customers continue to wear a face covering when travelling with us, especially at busy times, and just as they may choose to do in other busy places”.
+The operators of the Burnley Bus Company and Blackburn Bus Company say they will “recommend that our customers continue to wear a face covering when travelling with us, especially at busy times, and just as they may choose to do in other busy places”.

 A message on their websites adds: “A limited number of people have been legally exempt from wearing a face covering under the existing restrictions – and we ask everyone to remember that this may be why some customers will choose not to do so from Monday.